Who We Are

 >It has the signature of the holder.

-Social security cards, birth certificates, check cashing cards, credit cards and immigration cards are not suitable for identification.
-If a signer does not have a photo ID, then he/she will need two witnesses present who can swear to his/her identity in order to be certified.
+Social security cards, birth certificates, check cashing cards, credit cards, and immigration cards are not suitable for identification.
+A signer who does not have a photo ID will need two witnesses present who can swear to his/her identity to be certified.
 The oaths of the affirming witnesses are satisfactory evidence for certification.

 What Documents Can Be Notarized

-Undated documents can be notarized.
+Undated documents cannot be notarized.
 If the document has a space for a date, it should either be filled in or marked through.
 If the document does not have a space for a date, the signer may date it next to his or her signature or mark.

 Faxes and photocopies can be notarized only when the document bears an original signature.